-"We have to be careful because essentially our monetary policy right now is to use interest rates to control the inflation rate," Marcos Jr. said Tuesday, in his first press briefing since his inauguration.
+"We are having to be careful because essentially our monetary policy right now is to use interest rates to control the inflation rate," Marcos Jr. said in his first press briefing since his inauguration.

 The BSP fired its second consecutive 25-basis point increase in the benchmark interest rate before Marcos Jr. assumed the presidency.
 Central banks usually raise the policy rates to combat inflation to slow consumer spending and encourage saving.